 Task Key Milestones Status / End Dates Anticipated Outcome & Assumptions Results Achieved & Barriers to Completion Consult with key partners and stakeholders, including out of state agencies, regarding potential legislation, potential certification of forensic evaluators, and other opportunities to enhance quality assurance.
 Consult key partners including out of state agencies.
 Ongoing Expanded pool of forensic evaluators would help improve timeliness.
 Licensure would provide quality assurance and create professional standards for forensic evaluators.
 Develop long-term certification of forensic evaluators evaluators with the Trueblood Court Monitor's recommendations on midand long-term performance to implement a forensic certification program to sustain performance.
 Consultation with other states regarding certification of forensic evaluators continues through periodic videoconferences and follow-up contacts with key staff in other states.
 Information about credentialing from other states was shared with the forensic evaluator supervisors, and it was mentioned briefly in the April 2021 meeting.
 In May 2021, the topic was on the agenda to discuss the next step(s) related to this process.
 Discussion focused on exploring further a peer review process and what associated training may look like for internal "credentialing."
 With work being done on updating the evaluator guidelines manual, this draft of the peer review policy has been delayed until this guidelines manual is completed.
 Current plan was to have a draft of the peer review policy completed by August 1.
 However, the need to complete an increasing number of referrals for competency evaluations across the state, pushed the due date back to Sept.
 1, 2022.
 Unfortunately, the number of referrals continues to increase, so the due date has moved now to Dec.
-1, 2022.
-Labor Coordination Engage labor leaders and members.
+31, 2022.
+Labor Coordination • , Engage labor leaders and members.
 Conduct ongoing bi-monthly meetings with labor leaders.
 Ongoing Discuss policy, budget and operational changes likely required to comply with the Trueblood requirements.
 Obtain staff necessary to safely support operation of additional forensic and civil beds at the state hospitals.
-OFMHS has one demand to bargain that remains outstanding: Revising the evaluation assignment process at the Northern Regional and SWISS offices.
-Four meetings occurred on this issue: Feb.
-16, 2022, March 14, April 1, and May 10.
-The plan is to resolve the demand to bargain in August/September-finalizing any outstanding items by email.
-A touch base meeting on the increase from nine to 12 evaluations per month for east side evaluators occurred in August.
-Obtain necessary psychiatrists and physicians to supplement services proved by employees A new demand to bargain concerning contracting for evaluators to help with current vacancies and referral demand was made in July and resolved in August.
-In addition to actively recruiting for vacant
+Obtain necessary psychiatrists and physicians to supplement services proved by employees OFMHS continues to have two demand to bargains that remain outstanding: 1) need to resolve one issue related to west side evaluators moving from the hospital to a DSHS building off-campus and 2) need to resolve one issue from evaluations moving from 9 to 12 on the east side.

-Task Key Milestones Status / End Dates Anticipated Outcome & Assumptions Results Achieved & Barriers to Completion at WSH to safely support the operation of additional forensic and civil beds. positions, BHA is able to contract for forensic evaluators for the next year (through September 2023).
+Task Key Milestones Status / End Dates Anticipated Outcome & Assumptions Results Achieved & Barriers to Completion at WSH to safely support the operation of additional forensic and civil beds.
 Data Collection and Fiscal Modeling Monthly report data collection Identify and obtain needed data.
 Complete Obtain data for monthly reports and develop standardized reports to inform policy development and implementation.
 Data collection is ongoing.
 The Forensic Data System technical team continues to meet bi-monthly with program and RDA.
 Reporting needs are identified, run through change control, and implemented as needed.
 This process is operationalized.
 Institute data audit process.
 Review data and files of cases with anomalies and identify trends.
 Complete Ensure completeness and accuracy of wait list data.
 Data validation process is ongoing.
 IT project team, and RDA analysts, researched data anomalies to determine the cause, impact, and remediation needed.
 Forensic Data System design/ development Analyze legacy applications data quality for potential data migration.
 Complete Integrated forensic system with consistent data entry and tracking of all Class Members from creation of court order for mental competency evaluation through completion of evaluation and/or restoration.
 Provided capability for access by evaluators to client status changes, regardless of location, to reduce delays.
-Provided a single platform for quality reporting, eliminating Provided a single platform for quality reporting, eliminating the variability currently inherent in leveraging legacy
+Provided a single platform for quality reporting, eliminating the variability currently inherent in leveraging legacy